-This year’s event will feature two stages and no shortage of great music, beginning at 4:00 PM and concluding at 10:00 PM.
-The Rock Stage, on the west side of the Monona Terrace, will feature a wide variety of music, headlined by Saint Motel and The Record Company.
-There will also be a stage on the east side of the Monona Terrace.
+This year’s event will feature two stages and no shortage of great music, beginning at 4:30 PM and concluding at 10:00 PM.
+The Isthmus Rock Stage, on the west side of the Monona Terrace, will feature a wide variety of music, headlined by Saint Motel.
+There will also be the 96.3 Star Country stage on the east side of the Monona Terrace.
 Both stages will also feature great local talent leading up to the headline acts.
-Stay tuned for more announcements on who will be performing.

 The Record Company arrived right when they were needed most, their raw and righteous rock ‘n’ roll ideal for a world that desperately needs to scream and shout.
 The Los Angeles-based trio – Chris Vos (guitar, lead vocals, harmonica), Alex Stiff (bass, guitar, vocals) and Marc Cazorla (drums, piano, vocals) – unleashed its Concord Records debut album, Give It Back to You, on February 12, 2016 and has been nominated for a GRAMMY Award in the category of Best Contemporary Blues Album.
 “Off The Ground,” the album’s first single, proved a sensation, spending two consecutive weeks as the #1 track at Triple A radio outlets nationwide – topping new songs from such superstars as The Lumineers, Red Hot Chili Peppers, and The Avett Brothers.
 Their single “Rita Mae Young” is the album’s second consecutive Triple A smash which has recently cracked into the Top Ten.
 Read more.

 Firing twin barrels of arena-rock muscle and moving melodies, Greta Van Fleet is a modern rock & roll band rooted in the genre’s strongest traditions: super-sized hooks, raw riffage and the sweeping vocals of a front man who was born to wail.